diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 ```

 ### The Board model
-Let's take a look to the `Board` model:
+Let's take a look at the `Board` model:

 ```elixir